-SaddleBrooke Softball sponsors year round play for men and women.
+SaddleBrooke Senior Softball sponsors year round play for men and women.
 The field is just south of the DesertView Sports Club and Theatre Center.
-Over 150 active members participate in seven leagues every day of the week, except Wednesdays, Saturdays, and Sundays.
+Over 160 active members participate in eight leagues or practice every day of the week, except Sundays.
 Teams are selected based on players’ skill ratings to ensure balanced teams.
 Fees from sponsors and membership dues fund the associations’ activities.
-In addition to league play, tournaments are hosted on St. Patrick’s Day, Memorial Day, Labor Day, and Thanksgiving weekend.
-Visit the association’s website at www.saddlebrookesoftball.com for further information.
+In addition to league play, tournaments are hosted on St. Patrick’s Day, Memorial Day, Labor Day, and Veterans Day.
+Visit the association’s website at saddlebrookesoftball.com for further information.

 We are a running group of all levels of abilities.
 We meet four times a week to run and to encourage each other.

 The swim club promotes a healthy lifestyle through swimming ranging from skill, stroke and technique development to competition.
 Structured workouts are conducted at the DesertView Pool.
 Visit: saddlebrookeswimclub.org.

 SADDLEBROOKE TABLE TENNIS CLUB

 The SaddleBrooke Table Tennis Club is a fun-loving group of players with a range of skill and experience levels.
 We play in the Mariposa Room at DesertView Clubhouse.
 Come out and get started or reacquainted with the fast-paced sport of table tennis.
 Website: sbttc.wordpress.com/.